 Event Node A: What happens?
 Node B: What happens?
 Operator action Both private networks fail.
 Node A races for majority of coordinator disks.
 If Node A wins race for coordinator disks, Node A ejects Node B from the shared disks and continues.
 Node B races for majority of coordinator disks.
 If Node B loses the race for the coordinator disks, Node B panics and removes itself from the cluster.
-When Node B is ejected from cluster, repair the private networks before attempting to bring Node B back.
-Both private networks function again after event above.
-Node A continues to work.
+When Node B is ejected from cluster repair the private networks before attempting to bring Node B back. networks function work. again after event above.
 Node B has crashed.
 It cannot start the database since it is unable to write to the data disks.
 Restart Node B after private networks are restored.
 One private network fails.
 Node A prints message about an IOFENCE on the console but continues.
 Node B prints message about an IOFENCE on the console but continues.
 Repair private network.
-After network is repaired, both nodes automatically use it.
-Node A hangs.
+After network is repaired, both nodes automatically use it Node A hangs.
 Node A is extremely busy for some reason or is in the kernel debugger.
-When Node A is no longer hung or in the kernel debugger, any queued writes to the data disks fail because Node A is ejected.
-When Node A receives message from GAB about being ejected, it panics and removes itself from the cluster.
-Node B loses heartbeats with Node A, and races for a majority of coordinator disks.
+When Node A is no longer hung or in the kernel debugger, any queued writes to the Node B loses heartbeats with Node A, and races for a majority of coordinator disks.
 Node B wins race for coordinator disks and ejects Node A from shared data disks.
 Verify private networks function and restart Node A.